onattevfikbilgili/SAT-Solver/README.md

 run the build.sh script to compile

-the software takes inputs in the DIMACS format archive.dimacs.rutgers.edu/pub/challenge/satisfiability/
+the software takes inputs in the DIMACS format

+Sample usage:

+./solve INSTANCE_NAME

+where INSTANCE_NAME is the name of the file containing the SAT problem in the DIMACS format.

 Paper by Danstin Goerdt et al: